Thursday, September 25, 2025

 Once you’re married, don’t be surprised if he expects to have you five times a day: before breakfast, lunch, dinner, and in bed.
 He won’t always have enough strength, but that’s his plan.
 It shocks most wives when they realize their husband’s desire runs deeper and stronger than they could ever imagine, but giving yourself to him reduces his stress levels and protects him from being tempted by other women.

-Dating is when you learn whether he’ll open his heart when you need to talk.
+Dating shows you whether he’ll open his heart when you need to talk.
 If he won’t belong to you, think twice.
 Marry in haste, repent at leisure.

 Men are clueless about women.
 If you don’t set boundaries before you date, he won’t know.
 You can say, “I’m not giving you my body unless we’re married, and we can’t marry unless your job can support our family.
 I’ll do my best to be yours if we marry, but it won’t work unless you open your heart to me often enough to belong to me.
 If we both work at belonging to each other, our family will have a taste of the joys of Heaven, right here on earth.”